Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Method

 where $\alpha$ is the learning rate for updating $\mathbf{H}$, $R_t$ is the reward of inserting DVP to $K$-$th$ layer at the $t$-$th$ step, $R_b$ is the baseline reward obtained by $n$ sampling times.
 Here we use the average value of $n$ samplings' rewards at the $t$-$th$ step.

 \textbf{Search Algorithm.} The procedure of KAB-APP is described in \textit{Algorithm 1}.
-Firstly, we establish a action space consisted of $M$ insertion layers for PLMs.
+Firstly, we establish an action space consisted of $M$ insertion layers for PLMs.
 Meanwhile, we equip all the possible insertion layers with independent cross-modal attention modules.

 At each training step, an inserted layer is randomly sampled from $M$, and this layer $K$ and the corresponding cross-attention module $\phi_K$ are activated for training.
-In a short training interval, we sample $n$ candidate insertion layers for validation by the RL policy $\pi_t$, and use the validation accuracy as the rewards.
+In a short training interval, we sample $n$ candidate insertion layers for validation by the RL policy $\pi_t$, and use the validation accuracy or the power of the negative loss of $e$, as the rewards.
 Then we update preferences $\mathbf{H}$ by using the gradient update rules in Eq. \ref{eq5}.

 KAB-APP aims to search the best insertion layer for DVP on the language model.
 With the above search algorithm, the action weights can be fairly estimated via numerous \emph{single-shot} validations \cite{zhou2020k}.
 Since the search space is limited, the whole process can be accomplished within a few periods.
 In practice, we control this search process to the limited steps, which only requires an additional 30-40\% of the time of fine-tuning a PLM.